InitusNovus/fs_exercise/README.md

 printfn "%d" (fibonacci 10) // Should print 55
 ```
 To solve this problem, you'll need to use pattern matching to handle the base cases (```n = 0``` and ```n = 1```) and the recursive case (```n > 1```).
 When you've completed your implementation, test it with various input values to ensure it produces the correct Fibonacci numbers.

+### Rewiew
+We should a technique called "tail recurssion", which is a form of recursion where the recursive call is the last operation in the function, to avoid stack overflow.

 ## Problem 2.
 Squares of Odd Numbers
 ### Subject